Harry Ebding

 Harry Joseph "Irish" Ebding (September 12, 1906 – September 11, 1980) was an American professional football player who was an end for seven seasons in the National Football League (NFL).
 A collegiate All-American for Saint Mary's College in California, Ebding played in the NFL for the Portsmouth Spartans (1931–1933) and their successor organization, the Detroit Lions (1934–1937).

 In 1932, Ebding finished third in the NFL in total yards receiving, with 171.
 He was named All-Pro in 1933.

 Biography

 Early life

 Harry Ebding was born September 12, 1906, in Walla Walla, Washington.
-His parents, Heinrich Wilhelm Ebding (1863–1919) and the former Katherine Herr (1866–1921), both hailed from the city of Freiburg im Breisgau in Southwestern Germany and emigrated to the United States.
 Both of Harry's parents died during his boyhood years.
 His mother died when Harry was 15, apparently from botulism resulting from the consumption of improperly home-canned asparagus.

 He attended Walla Walla High School in that city, playing football and basketball.